PurdueAF/purdue-af/docs/source/doc-getting-started.rst

    * Detailed description of storage options: :doc:`doc-storage`.
    * :doc:`guide-cern-eos`

-4. Review kernels and conda environments
+4. Review kernels and Conda envs
 -----------------------------------------

 There is a pre-installed Python3 kernel that includes all of the most common